Blaqadonis/Odditt/README.md

 - Deployment beyond the notebook (Hugging Face Spaces — dedicated T4 for a zero-code-change port, or ZeroGPU for a free tier).

 ## Acknowledgments

+Built as a capstone project for Ready Tensor's **Agentic AI Developer Certification Program (AAIDC)**.
+Evaluation methodology, mock audit documents, and gold question bank were purpose-built for this project.